joecodecreations/AIMedicalScientist/README.md

   ##### Research:
       ```
         Research should be used when you're wanting information on something that doesn't fall under Medical but might be a singular item like a perscription drug, molecule, DNA bio marker or sequence, compound, chemical etc. and will try to find as much information about these for you as possible.
 This could be things like: known & speculative uses, dosage, LD50 levels, poison control information and more.
       ```

-#### S

 ## Disclaimer & Disclosure